draky-dev/docs/docs/reference/templates.md

 ## Introduction

-Template is basically a `docker-compose.yml` file with its configuration, and anything that can be consumed by the services, that can be used to set up a project.
+A template is basically a `docker-compose.yml` file with its configuration and anything that can be consumed by the services, which can be used to set up a project.

 The default empty template is always available, but you can also prepare custom templates.
 Custom templates are pulled from the `~/.draky/templates/` directory.